 Every healthcare organization’s website should be secure.
-Patients should feel safe knowing that cyber criminals cannot access all of their private and personal information.
-Patients should be able to pay bills, upload or download medical records and even communicate with their doctor safely.
-But cyber criminals can make a lot of money from stolen medical data and are constantly attempting to take health care data.
+Patients should feel safe knowing that cybercriminals cannot access all of their private and personal information.
+Moreover, patients should be able to pay bills, upload or download medical records and even communicate with their doctor safely.
+But cybercriminals can make a lot of money from stolen medical data and are constantly attempting to take health care data.

 Joe Loomis: Practice what you preach.
 There are standards and organizations out there like High Trust that have healthcare frameworks to protect from these types of security compromises.
 Why is the government not following their own practices or relying on these innovators and these standards and protocols out there in order to protect us?